tokens.json

 Based on looking at dozens of design systems, here are a few tips and common patterns that we’ve seen:

-• Use aliasing.
+.
+Expand into more “creative” only after you’ve exhausted the predictable names. - Use aliasing.
 You can create as many aliases as you’d like.
-For example, you could set color.brand.primary, color.semantic.action, and color.semantic.info all to {color.base.blue.500} and only have to manage one color instead of multiple.
+For example, you could set

-• Group tokens by type.
-Most DSs contain obvious top-level groups such as color.*, border.*, font.*, and space.*.
-As you develop more semantic groups, you can always alias back to these tokens.
+.
+As you develop more semantic groups, you can always alias back to these tokens. - Dedupe types.
+Groups let you set the default

-• Set descriptions.
-Tokens and groups all support adding $descriptions.
+s.
 Take the time to describe how this token should (or shouldn’t) be used!